BlackArch/blackarch/docs/README.md

 What is blackarchLinux?
 ------------------------

-**blackarchLinux** is a lightweight expansion to Arch Linux for penetration testers.
+**BlackArchLinux** is a lightweight expansion to Arch Linux for penetration testers.

 The toolset is distributed as an Arch Linux [unofficial user